Agricultural Literacy Curriculum Matrix

 Terrariums: A Look at the Living and Nonliving World

-Students will observe the interactions between living plants and other living and nonliving things in a small terrarium environment.
-They will also learn about farms and discuss similarities between the terrarium environment and the farm environment.
+Students observe the interactions between living plants and other living and nonliving things in a small terrarium environment and discuss similarities between the terrarium environment and the farm environment.

 Activity 1: Terrariums

 - 2, 2-liter bottles for each student or group of students

 - Razor blade

 - Terrarium Building Checklist